 Slice ’em and eat!
 Because these have coconut oil in them, you’ll want to store them in the fridge.
 If by some miracle you don’t eat all of them in a few days, wrap the bars in plastic wrap and store in the freezer for 2-3 minutes.
 Thaw before eating.

 Dark Chocolate Almond Oatmeal Bars.
-You've gotta try these naturally sweetened oatmeal cookie bars, layered with dark chocolate almond butter.
-Vegan.
+You’ve gotta try these naturally sweetened oatmeal cookie bars, layered with dark chocolate almond butter.
+A simple vegan cereal bar recipe!

 - 3 cups rolled oats